Experts at the Viet Nam Academy of Science and Technology appreciate Vinsers’ abilities as researchers

 The group with Tu Minh – Phương Thao is under the guidance of Doctor Lê Nguyễn Thành – Doctor of Science in Pharmaceutical Chemistry graduated from Chonnam National University, Korea), currently Director of the Center for Drug Research & Development under the Institute of Marine Biochemistry (Vietnam Academy of Science and Technology).

-It is the Vinsers’ spirit of scientific discovery, their love of learning, their research and hard work, creativity and seriousness in work that has helped the team to “score” with experts.
+It is the Vinsers’ spirit of scientific discovery, their love of learning, their research and hard work, creativity, and seriousness in work that has helped the team to “score” with experts.
 Dr. Le Thi Tuoi shared: “They are always very proactive and responsible in their work.
-In particular, they are also creative, have good memory, and know how to coordinate well with each other in research and experiments.
+In particular, they are also creative, have a good memory, and know how to coordinate well with each other in research and experiments.
 I appreciate their spirit of scientific research and am happy to work with them – students of Vinschool”.

 The students are currently completing the project’s final steps and are preparing for the 18th Elementz Science Project Competition and Exhibition to be held in Singapore this July.